Odomari/homework_sf_data_science/LinearAlgebraInLinearMethods/README.md

 :arrow_up:[to contents](https://github.com/Odomari/homework_sf_data_science/tree/master/LinearAlgebraInLinearMethods/README.md#Contents)

 ### Conclusions
-- We understood the role of the least squares method in building a linear regression model;
+- We understood the role of the OLS in building a linear regression model;
 - We understood the difference between collinearity and multicollinearity;
 - We found out what relationship exists between the determinant of a matrix built from features, the linear dependence of features among themselves, as well as with the target variable, and how they affect the prediction of the model;
 - We saw what regularization does to prediction error from a mathematical point of view.